mahmoud/words/drafts/nyc_notes.md

     and Chinatown neighborhoods.
 The brand-new Queens night market seemed comparable to, but smaller and less noteworthy affair than SJ Japantown's Obon festival, which I'd never found impressive, but maybe I should revise that assessment.
+NYC is not very bike-friendly, both in terms of street safety and theft.
+Never saw so many bike skeletons chained to signs, etc. In SF someone would at least pick them up for the scrap.

   * Atmospherically, I'd probably prefer New York in the spring and fall, but SF in the summer and winter.
 SF probably smells worse on